WHAT’S PROVIDED?

 If you are prone to seasickness we recommend taking a suitable non drowsy seasickness remedy an hour before you board the vessel and then as recommended by the advice on the packet.

-Avoiding greasy foods before and during the trip will help, so no full English first thing!
+Avoiding greasy foods before and during the trip will help, so no full cooked breakfasts first thing!

 The after effects of alcohol from a good night out will also not help with motion sickness!